Wisconsin Evangelical Lutheran Synod: Synodical Conference

-The Synodical Conference was founded in St. John's Evangelical Lutheran Church in Milwaukee, WI.
+The Synodical Conference was founded in St. John's Evangelical Lutheran Church in Milwaukee, Wisconsin.

 Following the 1868 convention, representatives of the Wisconsin and Missouri Synods held a meeting in Milwaukee during October 21–22, 1868.
 They discussed various points of doctrine, writing an agreement recognizing the Missouri and Wisconsin synods as orthodox Lutheran church bodies and that they have fellowship.
 The agreement noted that in the event a doctrinal error arose in one of the two synods, they would not question each other's orthodoxy as long as they both used all Christian means at their disposal to resolve the problem.
 This agreement was later adopted by each of the synods in convention.

 The Ohio Synod invited the Wisconsin Synod, Illinois Synod, Missouri Synod, and Norwegian Synod, to Chicago on January 11–13, 1871.
 There the synods drew up a document of association for the synods to vote on at their next convention.
 They also invited the entire membership, both teachers and pastors, of all the synods to attend a general convention the next year.
 This first meeting of the Evangelical Lutheran Synodical Conference of North America, commonly called the "Synodical Conference", was held in Milwaukee, Wisconsin on July 10–16, 1872.
 They wrote the constitution to the Synodical Conference, which arranged the synods together as a federation and did not vest any real authority with the Synodical Conference, either at the convention or board level.
 The fellowship union included full communion among members, the sharing of educational facilities, joint mission and benevolence work, and open pulpit between pastors of the different synods.